 cpdf -scale-contents 0.5 in.pdf -o out.pdf

 Scale a file's contents on all pages to 50% of its original dimensions.

-To scale about a point other than the center, one can use the positioning commands described in Section 8.2.4.
-For example:
+To scale about a point other than the center, see the positioning commands described in Section 8.2.4.